Larry Merchant: Career

+Health

+Merchant was hospitalized in critical condition in Los Angeles, California, following a medical emergency on December 21, 2023.

 Criticism

 In September 2011, following the controversial ending to the fight between Floyd Mayweather Jr. and Victor Ortiz, Mayweather angrily called for Merchant to be fired.
 After Merchant pressured Mayweather to respond to fans who thought that he had taken advantage of Ortiz's apology (resulting in his win by knockout), Mayweather grew irritated by Merchant's questioning and interrupted Merchant by saying "You never give me a fair shake...They can put somebody else up here to give me an interview.
 HBO need to fire you.
 You don't know shit about boxing.
 You ain't shit...All of these boxing experts—how can you be a boxing expert if you never had a fight before?"
 Floyd Mayweather Jr.'s outburst led to Merchant responding: "I wish I was 50 years younger and I would kick your ass."
 Later, Mayweather defended his outburst by saying that "Everybody is tired of Larry Merchant."
+During Merchant's interview immediately following the bout between Floyd Mayweather Jr. and Miguel Cotto, Merchant acknowledged that Mayweather had apologized the night before the bout and he had accepted the apology.

-Merchant also engaged in a controversial exchange with Hall of Fame boxer Bernard Hopkins after his win over Morrade Hakkar on HBO, declaring that Hopkins was paid for doing little to no work.
+8 years prior his feud with Mayweather, Merchant also engaged in a controversial exchange with Hall of Fame boxer Bernard Hopkins after his win over Morrade Hakkar on HBO, declaring that Hopkins was paid for doing little to no work.
 With his daughter in his arms, Hopkins replied, "Let me tell you something Larry, you get paid everyday on TV for not doing much."

 Dana White drew allegories between MMA commentator staff and stated negative opinions on Merchant.

-During Merchant's interview immediately following the bout between Floyd Mayweather Jr. and Miguel Cotto (May 5, 2012), Merchant acknowledged that Mayweather had apologized the night before the bout and he had accepted the apology.

-It was announced by HBO on December 13, 2012, that Larry Merchant would retire from broadcasting after the December 15, 2012, telecast of HBO's World Championship Boxing from Houston, Texas after 35 years of being a boxing commentator on HBO.
+It was announced by HBO on December 13, 2012, that Larry Merchant would retire from broadcasting after the December 15, 2012 telecast of HBO's World Championship Boxing from Houston, Texas after 35 years of being a boxing commentator on HBO.

-Since leaving HBO Merchant has provided commentary for the international English language feed of some Top Rank promoted boxing shows.
+Since leaving HBO, Merchant has provided commentary for the international English language feed of some Top Rank promoted boxing shows.